WICG/turtledove/PA_private_model_training.md

 ## Configuring the encrypted payload and emitting it in `reportWin`

 In order to avoid the length (and other metadata) about the payload being a privacy leak vector, it cannot be configured based on protected cross-site data (e.g. from within `generateBid`).
-We propose enabling this kind of configuration from within `reportWin`.
+We propose enabling this kind of configuration from within `reportWin`, which will configure a new function (`reportAggregateWin`) to run.
+This new function will have access to the `aggregateWinSignals` returned from `generateBid`.

 ```javascript
 function reportWin(...) {